Updated

 - probation (whichever is applicable).

-A defendant will lose his gun rights if he gets convicted under this statute.
+You will lose your gun rights if you get convicted under this statute.

 Convicted felons in California are prohibited from buying or owning a gun.